I’m super excited to review the new Casio PX-870 digital piano, which has just been released in the US.

 It utilizes high-quality samples of a concert grand piano and reproduces the finest details of piano sound including string resonance, damper resonance, key on/off action noise, etc., which makes it sound truly authentic.

-The Tri-sensor Hammer Action Keyboard II with graded velocity-sensitive keys, triple sensor detection system and simulated Ivory & Ebony keytops provides responsive and realistic feel.
+The Tri-sensor Hammer Action Keyboard II with graded velocity-sensitive keys, triple sensor detection system and simulated Ivory & Ebony keytops provides a responsive and realistic feel.

 To make things even better, Casio has equipped the PX-870 with a 40W sound system consisting of 4 speakers, which allows for a full, powerful sound and impressive dynamic range that portable keyboards can’t offer.